 Even though the 6D has a larger sensor, both cameras offer the same resolution of 20 megapixel.
 This implies that the 6D has a lower pixel density and larger individual pixels (with a pixel pitch of 6.57μm versus 2.41μm for the RX10 III), which gives it a potential advantage in terms of light gathering capacity.
 It should, however, be noted that the RX10 III is much more recent (by 3 years and 6 months) than the 6D, and its sensor will have benefitted from technological advances during this time that at least partly compensate for the smaller pixel size.

-For most cameras, data on sensor performance has been reported by DXO Mark.
-This service assesses and scores the color depth ("DXO Portrait"), dynamic range ("DXO Landscape"), and low-light sensitivity ("DXO Sports") of camera sensors, and also publishes an overall camera score.
+Consistent information on actual sensor performance is available from DXO Mark for most cameras.
+This service determines an overall sensor rating, as well as sub-scores for low-light sensitivity ("DXO Sports"), dynamic range ("DXO Landscape"), and color depth ("DXO Portrait").
 Of the two cameras under review, the 6D provides substantially higher image quality than the RX10 III, with an overall score that is 12 points higher.
 This advantage is based on 0.7 bits higher color depth, 0.5 EV of lower dynamic range, and 2.3 stops in additional low light sensitivity.
-The adjacent table reports on the physical sensor characteristics and the outcomes of the DXO sensor quality tests for a sample of comparator-cameras.
+The following table provides an overview of the physical sensor characteristics, as well as the sensor quality measurements for a selection of comparators.

 |Canon 6D (⇒ rgt)||Full Frame||20.0||5472||3648||1080/30p||23.8||12.1||2340||82|

 |Canon 6D Mark II (⇒ lft | rgt)||Full Frame||26.0||6240||4160||1080/60p||24.4||11.9||2862||85|